 Navigating the HVAC industry can be perplexing, with its unfamiliar acronyms and specialized jargon.
 When homeowners better understand HVAC-industry key words, it aids in confident purchasing decisions, and also helps homeowners to better communicate with contractors.

-The following is a list of commonly used HVAC-industry terms that homeowners can benefit from knowing.
+The following is a list of commonly used HVAC-industry terms that

 1. A2L/Refrigerant: Refrigerant is the liquid used to absorb and transfer heat from one part of the home comfort system to another.
 It's important that refrigerant levels be properly maintained — neither too high nor too low.
 Newer to use within the U.S. air conditioning sector, A2L is a group of refrigerants with a lower toxicity and flammability rating compared to A2 or A3 refrigerants.
 A2Ls have emerged as a replacement for older, high-impact refrigerants.
 It is anticipated that A2L refrigerants will be required in 2025.